marcelotduarte/cx_Freeze/doc/src/bdist_dmg.rst

 bdist_dmg
 =========

-This command is available on Mac OS X systems; it creates an application bundle, then package it into a DMG disk image suitable for distribution and installation.
+This command is available on macOS systems; it creates an application bundle, then package it into a DMG disk image suitable for distribution and installation.

 .. list-table::
    :header-rows: 1
-   :widths: 240 560
+   :widths: 300 700
    :width: 100%

    * - option name